eject all your disks at once

 3. Hit ‘Command-K’ to compile and ensure you didn’t make any mistakes.
 Fix any typos if it doesn’t compile and try again.
 Save the script to your Desktop as ‘EjectAll.scpt’

 4. If you don’t already have the Scripts menubar icon visible in your menu bar, hit ‘command ,’ (that’s the Command key and the comma key) and check the ‘Show Script menu in menu bar’ item in the General pane of AppleScript’s Preferences window.

 5. From the Scripts menu, choose ‘Open Scripts Folder > Open Computer Scripts Folder’ and drag ‘EjectAll.scpt’ from the Desktop to the Computer Scripts Folder.
 You’ll need to authenticate with an Admin password to complete the move.

-Posted on March 30, 2013, in AppleScript, Finder, Scripts, Time Machine and tagged applescript, disks, eject, finder, Mac, OS X, time machine.
+Posted on March 30, 2013, in AppleScript, Finder-2, Scripts, Time Machine and tagged AppleScript, disks, eject, finder, Mac, OS X, Time Machine.
 Bookmark the permalink.
-Comments Off on eject all your disks at once.
+Leave a comment.

 Leave a comment